-Writing a book is on my bucket list.
+One of the things on my bucket list is writing my own book.
 It’s something I’ve always wanted to do and I think this is the right time to do it.

-If you’ve ever thought about writing a book one day, then you know how overwhelming it can be between carving out the time to get it done to dealing with doubt.
-But probably the biggest struggle is just knowing what to write about.
+If you’ve ever done this, then you know how overwhelming it can be between carving out the time to get it done to dealing with doubt.
+It’s just my opinion, but I think the biggest struggle is just knowing what to write about.
 Given what I’m trying to do here with Morning Upgrade, I knew my book had to be an extension of this mission.

 It’s The Natural Progression of My Journey

 Moving forward with writing this book is the natural evolution of Morning Upgrade.
 I’ve got the blog and a podcast up and running…so this is the next logical form of content to create.
 I’m already in the habit of writing about this topic and I’ve seen so many great things come from it.

 Morning Upgrade is a passion project for me.
 My goal is to create an impact and raise awareness of morning routines and personal development overall.